Nonlinear Rayleigh-Taylor instability of the viscous surface wave in an infinitely deep ocean: Introduction

-and $\Omega(t)$ is bounded above by the free surface $\Gamma(t) = \{x_3=\eta(t,x_1,x_2)\}$, where $\eta$ is an unknown of the problem.
-In Eulerian coordinate, the fluid dynamics are governed by the incompressible Navier--Stokes equations \eqref{EqNS} in the presence of a gravity force field $-ge_3 (g>0)$, and the effect of surface tension is neglected on the free surface.
+The given constant $p_{atm}$ is the atmospheric pressure.
+For a more physical description of the equations \eqref{EqNS} and the boundary conditions in \eqref{EqNS}, we refer to \cite[Sect.
+1.8]{Lan13}.

 The movement of $\Omega(t)$ and $\Gamma(t)$ raises numerous mathematical difficulties.
-Let $\R_- = (-\infty,0)$, we use the unknown function $\eta$ and the Lagrangian coordinate transformation to transform the free boundary problem into the equivalent problem, \eqref{EqNS_Lagrangian} in a fixed domain $\Omega = \fT^2 \times \R_-$, of which the fixed upper boundary is $\Gamma = \fT^2\times \{x_3=0\}$.

-Let $'=d/dx_3$, we then consider two smooth functions $\rho_0$ and $P_0$ depending only on $x_3$.
-Hence $(\rho_0(x_3), 0, P_0(x_3))$ is a steady state solution of Eq. \eqref{EqNS_Lagrangian}, provided that $P_0'=-g\rho_0$.
-Since we are interested in the RT instability, we assume that
+Hence, let $\R_- = (-\infty,0)$, we use the unknown function $\eta$ and the Lagrangian coordinate transformation to transform the free boundary problem \eqref{EqNS} into the equivalent problem, \eqref{EqNS_Lagrangian} in a fixed domain $\Omega = \fT^2 \times \R_-$, of which the fixed upper boundary is $\Gamma = \fT^2\times \{x_3=0\}$.
+Let $'=d/$, we consider two smooth functions $\rho_0$ and $P_0$ depending only on $x_3$ such that $P_0'=-g\rho_0$.
+Hence, we have that $(\rho_0(x_3), 0, P_0(x_3))$ is a steady state solution of Eq. \eqref{EqNS_Lagrangian}.
+We shall assume that the density $\rho_0$ is an increasing function of $x_3\in \R_-$.
+In that way, we have heavier fluid above lighter one and we are thus in the situation where Rayleigh--Taylor instability occurs.